Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: CEPS data fitting results

 To assist visualizing the class assignment results for a single classroom, we define the \textbf{demeaned} peer effect $q_{ij}$ for each \textbf{pair} of student $\{i,j\}$, $q_{ij} = \Omega_{ij} \tilde{z}_j + \Omega_{ji} \tilde{z}_i$ where $\tilde{z}_i = z_i - \frac{1}{N}\sum_{j=1}^N z_j$.
 We collect all paired peer effect, $q_{ij}$, into a matrix $Q$, and since $q_{ij} = q_{ji}$ by definition, $Q$ is an $(N \times N)$ symmetric matrix.
 Technically, $\beta Q$ is each pair's predicted demeaned peer effect, but since $\beta > 0$ is a constant, we omit it.
 In Figure \ref{Realized peer effect grid plot}, we illustrate $Q$ as a heat map, with the term `raw' assignment referring to the initial classroom assignment policy randomly generated by the school principal.

 Under the raw assignment, many students are negatively influenced by two disruptive peers as indicated by the two darker rows and columns of the Raw Q2 plot in Figure \ref{Realized peer effect grid plot}.
-GA separates many pairs of students who suffer from such large negative peer effects by ensuring that these two disruptive peers are popular among fewer students as evidenced by the reduced number of dark grids in GA Q1 and GA Q2 relative to Raw Q1 and Raw Q2.
-Moreover, GA Q2 shows that the entire classroom mostly consists of positively influencing friend pairs.
-Consequently, students' average predicted peer effect, Eq(\ref{Fit_GA}), increases by 1.9\% under GA assignment policy.
+GA separates many pairs of students who suffer from such large negative peer effects by ensuring that these two disruptive peers are popular among fewer students, as evidenced by the reduced number of dark grids in GA Q1 and GA Q2 relative to Raw Q1 and Raw Q2.
+Moreover, GA Q2 shows that the entire classroom consists mostly of positively influencing friend pairs.
 Unfortunately, maximizing the average peer effect inadvertently leads to severe negative peer effects for some students.
-In GA Q2, many students face extremely negative peer effects.
+A few students face extremely negative peer effects, as indicated by the very dark grids in Figure \ref{Realized peer effect grid plot} GA Q2.
+Since these students have to disruptive peers for $q_{ij}$ to be very negative, we can infer that GA succeeds in maximizing peer effect by predicting an exclusive friendship circle among disruptive peers.
+In other words, these disruptive peers are ``given up'' by GA in pursuit of a higher average peer effect.

 We deploy AFGA to address this inequity issue.
 AF-GA Q1 and AF-GA Q2 in Figure \ref{Realized peer effect grid plot} show a much more equitable educational outcome.
 None of the students suffer from extremely negative peer effects as in the GA Q2.
-However, though it is not clear in Figure \ref{Realized peer effect grid plot}, the average peer effect for AFGA (compared to raw assignment, the improvement is 1.2\%) is lower than GA (1.9\%), which is expected since the objective function of AFGA Eq(\ref{Fit_AFGA}) does take into account equity.
-If the school principal believes this particular policy designed by AFGA overvalues equity and sacrifices efficiency too much, he can decrease $\phi$ and $\rho$ for a more efficient outcome, however, the outcome will be less equitable.
-Note that the school principal can predict peer effect, $\tilde{\Omega}$, for all students before implementing the policy, hence he can always choose $\phi$ and $\rho$ based on his preference over efficiency versus equity.

 In Figure \ref{Realized_peer_effect_histogram}, we compare the equity of all three policies more directly.
 Raw class assignment policy generates a trimodal distribution of realized peer effect.
 The leftmost mode is due to the strong influence of disruptive peers.
 GA essentially breaks the friend circle that generates the leftmost mode.
 However, in the process of pursuing the highest average, it ignores the peer effect for a small number of students, generating extremely inequitable educational outcomes as evidenced by the few left-tail outliers.
 AFGA takes into account the standard deviation of the entire distribution, outputting a much fairer policy rule.